adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter3/domainmgr.md

 that a prospective domain manager implementor has to grapple with is the translation of an `IQueryable` into something that the backend data source can understand.

-Before we get into implementing a domain manager, let's look at a couple of implementations that are provided by the Azure Mobile team.
+Let's take a look at a couple of domain managers that solve specific problems that crop up from time to time during development.
+It should be noted that **NEITHER** of these domain managers are recommended as a generalized solution.
+They both have significant caveats to their use and you should understand those caveats before embarking on integrating them.

-## Relationships with the MappedEntityDomainManager
+## Existing Table Relationships with the MappedEntityDomainManager

-One of the key areas that is weak when using the default `EntityDomainManager` is relationships.
-Relationships are core to the SQL database world and we want to project those relationships into the mobile client, allowing the backend to preserve any relationships that have been configured while still using the standard offline client capabilities.
-To handle this case, one can use the `MappedEntityDomainManager`.
+One of the key areas that is weak when using the default `EntityDomainManager` is handling existing tables.
+The generally accepted method of dealing with relationships is through loose coupling and manual relationship management in the client.
+Relationships are core to the SQL database world and we sometimes want to project those relationships into the mobile client, allowing the backend to preserve any relationships that have been configured while still using the standard offline client capabilities.
+If you have existing SQL relationships, you can use a combination of AutoMattper and the `MappedEntityDomainManager`.

-The `MappedEntityDomainManager` is an `IDomainManager` implementation targetting SQL as the backend store where there is not a 1:1 mapping between the data object (DTO) exposed through the TableController and the domain model managed by Entity Framework.
+The `MappedEntityDomainManager` is an abstract `IDomainManager` implementation targetting SQL as the backend store where there is not a 1:1 mapping between the data object (DTO) exposed through the TableController and the domain model managed by Entity Framework.
 If there is a 1:1 mapping, use `EntityDomainManager`.
 The `MappedEntityDomainManager` uses [AutoMapper][1] to map between the DTO and the domain model.
 It assumes that AutoMapper has already been initialized with appropriate mappings that map from DTO to domain model and from the domain model to the DTO.

 Let's take a small example.
 If I am producing an enterprise mobile app that field engineers can use - the ones that, for example, visit your house to install cable.
 I can define an Entity Framework model map as follows: